mvolkmann/MyUnixEnv/notes/11tyNotes.md

 - `{data-name}.js` file in the `_data` directory
 - `{data-name}.json` file in the `_data` directory

+JavaScript files can generate data and retrieve it from REST services.
 The use of the directory `_data` was inspired by Jekyll.

 Data from a file whose name starts with `{template-name}.11tydata.`